-All assessment scores will be posted on ELMS/Canvas page.
+All assessment scores will be posted on the graded report and/or ELMS/Canvas page.
 If you would like to review any of your grades (including the exams), or have questions about how something was scored, please email me to schedule a time for us to meet and discuss.

-It is expected that you will submit work by the deadline listed in the syllabus and/or on ELMS-Canvas.
+You will submit your work electronically by the deadline listed in the syllabus, and/or assignment sheet, and/or on ELMS-Canvas.
 Late work will be penalized according to the late work policy described in the Course Policies and Procedures section below.

-Grade Disputes: I am happy to discuss any of your grades with you, and if I have made a mistake, I will immediately correct it.
+Grade Disputes: I am happy to discuss any of your grades with you, and if a mistake has been made, I will immediately correct it.
 Any formal grade disputes must be submitted in writing and within one week of receiving the grade.